OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Anonymous HTML with STYLE Attribute

-When IE 6.0 and Netscape 8.1+ are in IE rendering engine mode, they don't really care if the HTML tag you build exists or not, as long as it starts with an open angle bracket and a letter:
+The IE rendering engine doesn't really care if the HTML tag you build exists or not, as long as it starts with an open angle bracket and a letter:

 `<XSS STYLE="xss:expression(alert('XSS'))">`